sendamply/docs/docs/200-Quickstart-Guide.md

 ### 3) Provision an Access Token

-Access Tokens are an alternative to passwords for authentication to Amply when using the API or the SMTP relay.
+Access tokens are an alternative to passwords for authentication to Amply when using the API or the SMTP relay.

 #### Create the token

 Navigate to the "Access Tokens" page by clicking on the "Mail Settings" tab from your dashboard.
-You can use the existing token, or click on the "+" sign to add a new Access Token.
+You can use the existing token, or click on the "+" sign to add a new access token.

 ![Access Token](../assets/images/access_token.png)